noryon/BARWidgets/README.md

 - **Disable the option "Auto erase map marks"** on your Settings -> Interface, so that the lines do not disappear during the game.
 - **Test solo:** Load your map alone to experiment and save your layouts; load and use them in actual matches afterward.
-- **Top-down camera helps:**
-  This widget is designed for flat maps like **Fullmetal**.
-It still works on maps with elevation, but previews won’t follow terrain because they're rendered as **flat XZ-plane quads**.
-Expect some clipping with elevation peaks and valleys.

 --
 ### FUTURE?